 • Visit Cape Anne Thule sites with ancient stone and bone houses

-• Take advantage of optional activities such as fishing for arctic char and the Beechey Island fly-in excursion
+• Make the most of optional activities such as fishing for arctic char, and the Beechey Island fly-in excursion

 Hiking is a great way to appreciate the immense windswept landscapes of the Arctic.
-The tundra comes alive during the brief arctic summer, with bursts of color from the shrubs and plants that eke out a living in this polar environment.
-You’ll find each hike is different - exploring shorelines or landscapes, always on the lookout for wildlife.
-Hiking participation is optional and your Expedition Team will advise you of what levels of activity you can expect prior to each excursion.
+The tundra comes alive during the brief arctic summer, with bursts of color from the shrubs and plants that live in this polar environment.
+You’ll find that each hike is different: you'll explore shorelines and landscapes, always on the lookout for wildlife.
+Hiking participation is optional, and your expedition team will advise you of what levels of activity you can expect prior to each excursion.

 The Cunningham River is swift-flowing, crystal-clear water with no difficult sections or rapids.
-Typically lasting a full day and including an optional hike to the starting point and lunch along the shore, guests will travel by raft on this river excursion.
-Guests are given a hands-on introduction to rafting prior to departing, and no previous experience is required.
+Guests will travel by raft on this river excursion, which typically lasts a full day and includes an optional hike to the starting point, plus lunch along the shore.
+Prior to departing, guests are given a hands-on introduction to rafting; no prior experience is required.

 A great way to better explore the varied terrain of Somerset Island is by all-terrain vehicle (ATV).
-Guests can opt to ride as passenger, or receive a hands-on introduction to driving ATVs, which are easy and fun to operate.
+Guests can opt to ride as a passenger, or they can receive a hands-on introduction to driving ATVs, which are easy and fun to operate.
 Helmets and a safety briefing are provided.

-Led by experienced kayak guides, guests will paddle among icebergs, on the watch for ring and bearded seals and beluga whales.
-Sightings of sea birds, including arctic terns and eider ducks, can be expected.
+Led by experienced kayak guides, guests will paddle among icebergs, on the watch for beluga whales as well as ring and bearded seals.
+Sightings of seabirds, including arctic terns and eider ducks, can be expected.
 Although no experience is required, even avid kayakers will enjoy this half-day adventure.
 All equipment and basic instructions are provided.

-Guests have the opportunity to try “catch-and-release” fishing for arctic char at Inukshuk Lake.
-Fishing equipment and gear is supplied, and spinning equipment is also available.
-Fly fishing is also welcome and guests are free to bring their preferred gear.
+Guests have the opportunity to try catch-and-release fishing for arctic char at Inukshuk Lake.
+Fishing equipment and gear are supplied, and spinning equipment is also available.
+Fly fishing is welcome and guests are free to bring their preferred gear.
 Nunavut fishing licenses are available for purchase at the lodge for a small fee.